ashhadulislam/Gesture-detection/README.md

 ## Gesture Detector - Automated feedback system based on Gesture

+This code helps you to recognize and classify different emojis.
+As of now, we are only supporting hand emojis.

 ### Description
 This project tries to understand user feedback from the gestures he/she shows with her hands.
 Feel free to train the model on your favorite hand gestures and see if it can detect the same later on when your friends make the same gestures.